 In-house lawyers not admitted to the bar do not enjoy the right to legal privilege and are not bound by the bar rules of professional conduct.
 Their communications with, for example, employees, officers or directors of the company are not covered by legal privilege.

 In-house lawyers admitted to the bar enjoy the same rights and obligations as external lawyers admitted to the bar, subject to several conditions specified by the Dutch Bar Association.
-One of the most important conditions is that Dutch in-house lawyers must demonstrate their independence from their employer by signing the professional statute (professioneel statuut) available via the Netherlands Bar Association website.
-Non-Dutch in-house lawyers should sign a similar professional statute to safeguard their right of privilege.
+One of the most important conditions is that Dutch in-house lawyers must demonstrate their independence from their employer by signing the professional statute (professioneel statuut), for which a template is available via the Netherlands Bar Association website.
+Non-Dutch in-house lawyers should also be registered at their local bar, be adhered to professional rules and sign a similar professional statute to safeguard their right of privilege.

 The scope of legal professional privilege only extends to information that has been entrusted to the lawyer in their capacity as in-house lawyer (e.g., not in a private or business context).
 This should be determined on a case-by-case basis, whereby it is of particular importance whether the services performed by the in-house lawyer are related to pending or expected legal proceedings.

-In a recent judgment, the Dutch Supreme Court reiterated the EU Court of Justice's settled case law that in-house lawyers cannot rely on the right of legal professional privilege in the context of EU competition law because they lack sufficient independence in relation to their employers when it comes to those type of cases.
+In the context of EU competition law, in-house lawyers cannot rely on the right of legal professional privilege because it is assumed that they lack sufficient independence in relation to their employers.

 Yes, provided that one of the in-house lawyers can rely on legal privilege and except for communications with a lawyer who works in the field of EU competition law.

 Yes, subject to certain conditions.
-As a general rule, the right of privilege is acknowledged when the foreign lawyer has a right to legal privilege in its home jurisdiction as well.
+As a general rule, the right of privilege is acknowledged when the foreign lawyer has a right to legal privilege in their home jurisdiction as well.

-In a recent judgment, the Dutch Supreme court set out the right of legal privilege in relation to foreign in-house lawyers.
-The Dutch Supreme Court ruled that a distinction should be made between (i) Dutch in-house lawyers, (ii) so-called "visiting in-house lawyers," and (iii) other foreign in-house lawyers.
+In 2022, the Dutch Supreme Court clarified the right of legal privilege in relation to foreign in-house lawyers.
+The Dutch Supreme Court ruled that a distinction should be made between (i) Dutch in-house lawyers, (ii) so-called "visiting in-house lawyers" and (iii) other foreign in-house lawyers.

-Dutch in-house lawyers registered at the Netherlands bar must demonstrate their independence by signing the professional statute available via the Netherlands bar association website.
-Simply put, foreign in-house lawyers, whether visiting or not, should sign an equivalent professional statute to safeguard their right of legal privilege.
+As mentioned above, Dutch in-house lawyers registered at the Netherlands bar must demonstrate their independence by signing the professional statute for which a template is available via the Netherlands Bar Association website.
+Simply put, foreign in-house lawyers, whether visiting or not, should also sign an equivalent professional statute to safeguard their right of legal privilege.

-So-called visiting in-house lawyers (lawyers — i.e., the equivalent of an advocaat — registered to the bar in an EU member state, jurisdictions within the European Economic Area, and Switzerland) are subject to the same rules as Dutch lawyers and must therefore also sign the professional statute available via the website of the Netherlands bar association or a similar agreement that sufficiently ensures their independence toward their employer, provided that this is permitted under the laws of their country of origin.
+So-called visiting in-house lawyers (lawyers — i.e., the equivalent of an advocaat — registered to the bar in an EU member state, jurisdictions within the European Economic Area, and Switzerland) are subject to the same rules as Dutch lawyers and must therefore also sign the professional statute or a similar agreement that sufficiently ensures their independence toward their employer, provided that this is permitted under the laws of their country of origin.

 Other foreign lawyers (lawyers registered to the bar in jurisdictions outside the EU, the European Economic Area and Switzerland) are subject to a two-pronged test to invoke legal privilege: